ianneub/kibana-sinatra/README.md

 ## Deprecation Notice

-With the release of Kibana 4, I believe this gem should now be considered depricated.
+With the release of Kibana 4, I believe this gem should now be considered deprecated.
 Kibana 4 requires that a server be running in the backend in order for the front end JS to work.
 At this time I am not sure how feasable it is to wrap up that server in a Sinatra or a Rack app.
 Perhaps the folks at [kibana-rack](https://github.com/tabolario/kibana-rack) will update and handle it?
 In the meantime I have been running the app inside a Docker container: [marcbachmann/kibana4](https://registry.hub.docker.com/u/marcbachmann/kibana4/)

 ## Installation